ucb-bar/chipyard/docs/Customization/Memory-Hierarchy.rst

 If you do not want to use the L2 cache (say, for a resource-limited embedded design), you can create a configuration without it.
 Instead of using the L2 cache, you will instead use RocketChip's TileLink broadcast hub.
+To make such a configuration, you can just copy the definition of ``RocketConfig`` but omit the ``WithInclusiveCache`` mixin from the list of included mixims.

 .. code-block:: scala